Poetry Fellowship

 All entrants to the 2025 Fellowship Contest should use the Donate button below to pay your entry fee.

 Your donation will help endow the Susan Laughter Meyers Poetry Fellowship at Weymouth.
-Donations of $15 or more will receive a copy of Susan’s posthumous poetry collection, Self-Portrait in the River of Déjà Vu.
+Donations of $15 of more are eligible to receive a copy of Susan’s posthumous poetry collection, Self-Portrait in the River of Déjà Vu.
+Please request this when you submit your application.
 Utilize the Donate button below.

 Send checks made out to NCPS to: Bill Griffin, NCPS Treasurer, 131 Bon Aire Road, Elkin, NC 28621 or donate online at www.ncpoetrysociety.org and designate your gift for the Fellowship.